 To enable unique validation checks on the field level, open any field and set the value of "Unique" to "Yes"

 This method will check for unique values no matter where the data is entered or edited including: Inline editing, Record Rules, Importing, and API (coming soon).

 Another method would be to add unique validation on the form using Validation Rules within the form.
 Adding validation on this level will only impact this particular form, not on the data table level.
 This approach allows you to customize the message displayed to the user when this validation check is triggered.

 To do this, open any form and go to the Validation Rules menu as seen in image below:

-Both of the above approaches will work check if the value is unique throughout the entire table on a column level not record level.
+Both of the above approaches will work to check if the value is unique throughout the entire table on a column level, not record level.
 Let's see the difference and how we can check for validation on a per record level as well.